Erich Mielke: Internal discipline

 During his tenure, Mielke enforced "political and personal discipline reminiscent of the early French Foreign Legion".
 New recruits were required to take a solemn oath pledging "to fight alongside the state security organs of all socialist countries against all enemies of socialism" on pain of "the severest punishment under the Republic's laws and the contempt of the workers."
 Recruits were also required to sign a security pledge vowing never to make unauthorized visits to any "capitalist countries" and to report on any members of their families who did so.

 Violations of the oath resulted in expulsion from the Stasi and blacklisting from all but the most menial jobs.
 Serious violations were tried before secret tribunals and led an estimated 200 Stasi agents to be shot.
-Another 100 were hanged.
 Colonel Rainer Wiegand once said, "There was only one way to leave the MfS without being haunted for the rest of your life.
 You either retired or you died."